How to Paint Wood Wall Paneling

 Bobvila.com may earn a commission from purchases made through these links.

-STEP 1: Clean the wall paneling with diluted TSP.
+Step 1: Clean the paneling with diluted TSP.

-Any dust, dirt, or oily fingerprints can prevent the paint from sticking well to the wood paneling, so start by thoroughly washing the wood-paneled walls with a solution of trisodium phosphate (TSP) and water.
-Before you even pick up a sponge to begin using this toxic cleaner, put on protective gear—full-sleeve clothing, rubber gloves, glasses, and a respiratory mask—and open windows in the room to adequately ventilate.
-Then, dilute TSP in a bucket of water and wipe down the wood paneling with a sponge dampened in the solution.
+Dust, dirt, and oily fingerprints can prevent paint from adhering to wood paneling, so your first task is to thoroughly wash the wood-paneled walls with a solution of trisodium phosphate (TSP) and water.
+Before you use this toxic cleaner, put on full protective gear: full-sleeve clothing, rubber gloves, safety glasses, and a respiratory mask.
+Open windows in the room to adequately ventilate it.
+Then, dilute TSP per the instructions on the package in a bucket of water and wipe down the wood paneling with a sponge dampened in the solution.

 Next, proceed to lightly sand the walls using a technique aptly known as “scuffing”; the goal here is to create a good mechanical bond between the paneled wall and the initial coat of primer that you will soon be applying.
 You’ll use a 220-grit sandpaper in even circular motions to do so.